dlt-hub/dlt/docs/website/blog/2024-03-25-reverse_etl_dlt.md

 ### **Step 2: Define the Destination method in its own file `sheets_destination.py` (20min)**

-Install the required package for Google API client:
+Install the required package for the Google API client:

 ```bash
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib